 Perfect Game Day Snack

-Serve them with marinara for a classic snack, or a fruit salsa, pesto, or your favorite spicy salsa for a twist.
+Serve them with marinara for a classic snack, or a fruit salsa (I have 15 kinds here!), basil pesto recipe, or your favorite spicy salsa for a twist.
+Try more Tailgating Snacks

-Fine the easy recipe below for my take on Farm Rich brand mozzarella bites.
-Here are my tips for each step:
+Find the easy recipe below for my take on Farm Rich brand mozzarella bites.
+Here are the steps:

 - Cut 6 sticks of string cheese into 12 pieces.
 You'll have 72 little cheese balls.